BlakeRain/blakerain.com/content/blog/moving-site-to-bunny-net/index.md

 Bunny, if you ever read this, I think you're doing a _truly fantastic_ job.
-I think that adding things like Magic Containers, Edge Functions, and Bunny Database to the mix are great decisions, and likely key drivers in promoting commercial use of Bunny.
+I think that adding things like Magic Containers, Edge Functions, and Bunny Database to the mix are great decisions, and likely key drivers in promoting adoption of Bunny.

 Could I recommend Bunny professionally?
 Yes-ish...
 I'm most of the way towards a positive recommendation, but the lack of detail in the documentation is such a big issue.
 I've heard that